ojitha/ojitha.github.io/_posts/2025-06-06-Python_pynv2uvx.md

 - You need maximum compatibility with legacy projects
 - You're comfortable with the traditional Python toolchain

-**Best of both worlds:** Many developers use uv for new projects while keeping pyenv for system-level Python version management.
+**Best of both worlds:** Many developers use UV for new projects while keeping pyenv for system-level Python version management.

 ## Setup

-There are 3 ways to setup
+There are three ways to set up

-using URL:
+Using URL:

 ```bash
 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```

-if you are still need to keep pyenv and need to use uv:
+If you are still need to keep pyenv and need to use UV:

 ```bash
 # Using pip